romandariana/adi-kuiper-gen/README.md

 * `USE_ADI_REPO_CARRIERS_BOOT` (Default: y)

    Installs carriers boot files package from the ADI repository, corresponding to the configured release.

+* `ADI_EVAL_BOARD` (Default empty)

+   Configure the project the Kuiper image will run.
+Together with the variable `CARRIER` it can be used to prepare \
+   the boot partition during build time with the required ADI project and carrier.

+* `CARRIER` (Default empty)

+   Configure the board the Kuiper image will boot on.
+Together with the variable `ADI_EVAL_BOARD` it can be used to prepare \
+   the boot partition during build time with the required ADI project and carrier.

 * `EXPORT_SOURCES` (Default: n)